Pipeline repair: how to determine the most appropriate method

 15/11/2018

 Hazardous liquid and natural gas pipelines have been used for decades to transport crude oil, refined petroleum products, and natural gas from their respective gathering systems to facilities where they are refined, processed, or stored.
-As with any aging infrastructure after a certain period of time, preventative and ongoing maintenance is required to ensure the continued performance of the asset and to prevent issues from arising which could potentially have a detrimental effect or even lead to failure.
-Pipelines are no different in this respect.
-In order to align with federal regulations and ensure continued reliability of their pipeline assets, operators are required to develop and implement an integrity management plan for each pipeline they operate.
+As with any aging infrastructure within the oil and gas industry, after a certain period of time, preventative and ongoing maintenance is required to ensure the continued performance of the asset and to prevent issues from arising which could potentially have a detrimental effect or even lead to failure.

-All manufacturing processes have the potential introduce imperfections into the pipe.
+All manufacturing processes have the potential to introduce imperfections into the pipe.
 Inspections during manufacturing and construction along with methods of pre-service testing prove that the pipe is fit-for-service at the proposed operating pressure.
 However, history has shown that some flaws can degrade over time to the point where a failure could occur.
 Additionally, certain conditions such as corrosion can initiate after a pipeline has gone into service.
-Therefore it is imperative that the integrity of the pipe is appropriately managed throughout the service life of the pipeline.
+Therefore, it is imperative that the integrity of the pipe is appropriately managed throughout the service life of the pipeline.
 While there are many processes, systems, and technologies dedicated to mitigating the causes of degradation of flaws in pipe, eventually the severity may require that the pipe be repaired.

 What are the options for pipeline repair?

-While federal regulations establish the criteria used to define injurious defects, damage, or anomalies, they do not specify acceptable repair methods or under what circumstances different repair methods are applicable.
+While regulations establish the criteria used to define injurious defects, damage, or anomalies, they do not specify acceptable repair methods or under what circumstances different repair methods are applicable.
 For this type of guidance, one must refer to industry codes and standards which contain industry best practices.
 Below is a list of the most common repair methods recognized and discussed by industry standards.

 1. Replace as Cylinder